Self-learning: avoid sending duplicate packets to Faces over the same physical link

 - choose one multicast Face on one physical interface to broadcast a discovery Interest in self-learning

-Updated by Junxiao Shi 3 months ago
+Updated by Junxiao Shi over 1 year ago

 To avoid sending duplicate packets to the same physical links, self-learning should be able to identify which Faces are connected to the same NIC.